Grammar Rules for Emails. Send it!

 OK!
 But in order to truly master the simple little word SEND, we have to dive into more English grammar.
 Let’s begin with the present simple tense.

-English grammar rules for present simple tense
+English grammar rules for emails: Present simple tense

 Use present simple to talk about schedules, habits, customs, repeated behaviors and scientific facts.
 We use this form to talk about things that are stable and NOT temporary.
 Things that were true in the past, are true now, and will probably be true in the future.
 We often use always or never with present simple sentences.